 to follow the dev → stg → prd sequence.
 For example, using the

-flag with gcloud deploy releases create
+--disable-initial-rollout flag with gcloud deploy releases create

 allows creating a Release without a dev Rollout.
 Then, you can directly

-deploy to the prd environment by using the --to-target
+deploy to the prd environment by using the --to-target flag with gcloud deploy releases promote.
+This can be useful for hotfixes in production.

 Here’s a summary of the deployment flow in a dev → stg → prd pipeline using Cloud Deploy: